-Could video make syllabus more narrow?
+Could video make syllabi more narrow?
 A restrictive set of work roles is on show in film-based courses in Business English.
 Are we okay with this?

 Courses and textbooks are fast adopting authentic video as the delivery medium.
 In many disciplines a mini-documentary is increasingly perceived by learner and teacher as essential content.
 Digital Learning Associates (DLA) is often tasked by publishers to create the learning design and video materials for their digital video-led courses.
 So we get early sight of education video trends.